S00F/S00F/README.md

 - 📫 How to reach me: soofinco.m@gmail.com.
 - 😄 Pronouns: sof_mn
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I play games and go to the GYM from time to time .

 #### Top Technologies